The things you tell yourself about your writing are not truth. They are stories.

 OBVIOUSLY If you could write, you’d write.

-As the TPII Interview Intervention guru, Kellee Weinhold talks to people to via video.
+As the TPII Interview Intervention guru, Kel Weinhold talks to people to via video.
 As she coaches them through key questions for interviews, she is literally face to face with their vulnerabilities.
 With Imposter Syndrome, with feelings of scholarly inadequacy, and with real-life struggles to succeed.

 Three years ago, she made a proposal: If we are going to keep our commitment to pull back the curtain and expose the toxicity of the academy, we need to create a program that will help our clients with their struggles around productivity.

-We need to tell the truth: our entire academic system is constantly telling you that nothing is ever enough, that you should always be doing more.
+We need to tell the truth: Our entire academic system is constantly telling you that nothing is ever enough, that you should always be doing more.
 Maintaining a productive writing life in the face of that is exhausting.
 In other words, we need to tell clients who are struggling that there is nothing wrong with them.

 Her instincts for seeing just where things go wrong, and how to fix them, in the realm of academic productivity and motivation, are unparalleled.

 “I chose a project in July that was competing with two others and is still in progress, my book proposal.
-I learned from Kellee that it’s incredibly difficult and frustrating to try to keep three projects in the air at the same time.
+I learned from Kel that it’s incredibly difficult and frustrating to try to keep three projects in the air at the same time.

 That said, I finished 2 of the 3, a book review and the critical introduction to a special issue of a journal I have co-edited.
 I’m really proud of the second.
 And did this all while adjusting to being the new chair of my department (44 faculty members total).